Grayscale GBTC and ETHE Taxes 2026 – Complete IRS Reporting Guide

 - Proceeds: Sale price per share × shares sold

-- Cost basis: Your purchase price per share (adjusted for any fee-related disposals)
+- Cost basis: Your purchase price, adjusted downward for any prior fee-related disposals

 Tax Documents from Grayscale